SwiftDevJournal/JiraKit/README.md

 ## Limitation

 The `NotificationEvent` entity is a class instead of a struct.
-When I ran the `create-api` app, I got the following warning:
+When I ran the Create API app, I got the following warning:

 > WARNING: Entity 'NotificationEvent' cannot be generated as a struct because it has a stored property that recursively contains itself.
 Explicitly define an override using 'entities.typeOverrides' or ignore the entity/property using 'entities.ignore' to fix this issue.